Physical Therapist Assistant Overview

 • Unique collaboration with the University of Findlay DPT students to develop intra-professional skills.

-• Interprofessional retreats within the Division of Health Sciences to explore the dynamics of the healthcare team in the delivery of services that meets the diverse needs of patients.
+• Interprofessional events within the Division of Health Sciences to explore the dynamics of the healthcare team in the delivery of services that meets the diverse needs of patients.

 Career Opportunities